up42/docs/source/up42-blocks/data/pleiades-primary.rst

 Block type: ``DATA``

 This block provides Unprojected Pléiades HR imagery with `Rational Polynomial Coefficients (RPCs) <https://en.wikipedia.org/wiki/Rational_polynomial_coefficient>`_.
 The block outputs a GeoTIFF file and can be the entire Pleiades scene or clipped to the AOI.
-This block can be used mainly by experts who either want to apply their own `orthorectification <https://trac.osgeo.org/ossim/wiki/orthorectification>`_ or create a 3D model based on the (tri-)stereo images.
-For more information look at the `Stereophotogrammetry <https://en.wikipedia.org/wiki/Photogrammetry>`_.
+This block can be used mainly by experts who either want to apply their own `orthorectification <https://trac.osgeo.org/ossim/wiki/orthorectification>`_ or create a 3D model based on the (tri-)stereo images (for more information look at the `Stereophotogrammetry <https://en.wikipedia.org/wiki/Photogrammetry>`_).

 The available output bands of the Pleiades block are: panchromatic, red, green, blue and near infrared.
 Pansharpened Pleiades HR imagery has a spatial resolution of 0.5x0.5m.
 The multispectral bands have a resolution of 2x2m.